 The controller has a default IP address of 172.16.192.25.
 Use this address to connect to the primary display, and then it can be changed to an address specified by the network administrator.
-Note: Ethernet signal into the display does not allow for the normal RS422 output signal to a second primary display.
-This includes the both or either the use of an interconnect cable or separate wiring between displays.
+Note: Ethernet signal into the display does not allow for standard RS422 output signal to a second primary display.
+This includes the use of an interconnect cable or separate wiring between displays.